Underwater sports: Underwater rugby

 Underwater rugby (UWR) is an underwater sport whose play involves two teams seeking to gain control of a slightly negatively buoyant ball (filled with saltwater) and passing it into a heavy metal bucket serving as the opponents’ goal at the bottom of a swimming pool.
 It originated from within the physical fitness training regime existing in German diving clubs during the early 1960s and has little in common with rugby football except for the name.
 It was recognised by CMAS in 1978 and was first played as a world championship in 1980.

 Underwater target shooting

 Underwater target shooting is an underwater sport that tests a competitors’ ability to accurately use a speargun via a set of individual and team events conducted in a swimming pool using free diving or Apnoea technique.
 The sport was developed in France during the early 1980s and is currently practised mainly in Europe.
 It is known as Tir sur cible subaquatique in French and as Tiro al Blanco Subacuático in Spanish.

 Underwater video

-Underwater video is an scuba-based underwater sport governed by CMAS where teams of competitors using digital underwater video systems all dive at the same saltwater ocean sites at the same time over a two-day period.
+Underwater video is a scuba-based underwater sport governed by CMAS where teams of competitors using digital underwater video systems all dive at the same saltwater ocean sites at the same time over a two-day period.
 The submitted digital video are then assessed and ranked by a jury.